Lab Members

 M. Max Larrazábal

-Broadly speaking, I am interested in understanding how people with emotional disorder symptoms (e.g., anxiety, depression) experience and react to distressing situations.
-My research leverages ecological momentary assessment, lab-based tasks, and qualitative interview methods to better understand how individuals experience emotions (e.g., anxiety) and attempt to regulate them.
+Max is currently on internship at UPenn.
+There, they will be treating patients across outpatient generalist, outpatient specialist (i.e., OCD and related disorders), psychooncology, and inpatient settings in Philadelphia, PA.
+Max's research leverages ecological momentary assessment, lab-based tasks, and qualitative interview methods to better understand how individuals experience emotions (e.g., anxiety) and attempt to regulate them.
 A related line of work uses passive sensing (i.e., via smartwatches) to detect social contexts and social anxiety, which will ultimately inform the development and deployment of just-in-time adaptive interventions.
-I hope that my work will allow us to refine our understanding of how individuals experience emotions in-the-moment, how they regulate those emotions, and how we can best support them in making effective emotion regulation choices in their daily lives.
+Through this work, Max aims to refine our understanding of how individuals experience emotions in-the-moment, how they regulate those emotions, and how we can best support them in making effective emotion regulation choices in their daily lives.

 Kaitlyn Petz